 I am a college student at CU Denver studying computer science.
-So far I have studied Java and Andriod Studio's "almost Java" in school, and have I have taught myself PHP, HTML, basic MySQL, basic C. I will be learning lots of C++ in my college carrer.
+So far I have studied Java and C++, and have I have taught myself PHP, HTML, basic MySQL, basic C. I will be learning lots of C++ in my college carrer.
 I also know a lot of Ubuntu tricks and am my high school's Cyber Patriot Ubuntu specialist.
 This site has been developed using these skills I have learned.
 All the code for this site can be found here.
+I am also Amateur radio licensed with call sign KE0QIP.
+I dont talk much but you might see me sometime.

 A list of all the projects Ive worked on would go as so: